briankimstudio/blockchain-tutorial/t1/README.md

   }
 })
 ```
-In this step, smart contract has ben submitted to the network successfully, then it has been mined after several seconds.
+In this step, smart contract has ben submitted to the network successfully, then it will be mined after several seconds.
+Once it is mined, you will see `Contract mined!` on console.

 ## Check Address of Smart Contract

+This step is for informational purpose only.

 ```
 > eth.getCode(greeter.address)